 The Dealers have not independently verified the information contained herein or incorporated by reference in this Offering Circular.
 Accordingly, no representation, warranty or undertaking, express or implied, is made and no responsibility or liability is accepted by the Dealers or any director, officer, employee, agent or affiliate of any such Dealers, as to the accuracy or completeness of the information contained in or incorporated into this Offering Circular or any other information provided by the Issuer in connection with the Programme.
-To the fullest extent permitted by law, none of the Dealers accepts any liability in relation to the information contained in or incorporated by the Issuer in connection with the Programme or for any statement made or purported to be made by the Dealers or on any Dealer's behalf in connection with the Issuer, the Programme or the issue and offering of the Notes.
+To the fullest extent permitted by law, none of the Dealers accepts any liability in relation to the information contained in or incorporated by reference into this Offering Circular, any other information provided by the Issuer in connection with the Programme or for any statement made or purported to be made by the Dealers or on any Dealer's behalf in connection with the Issuer, the Programme or the issue and offering of the Notes.
 Each Dealer accordingly disclaims all and any liability whether arising in tort or contract or otherwise which it might otherwise have in respect of this Offering Circular or any such statement.